 Another common reason for car rattling is your vehicle's low oil level.
 Although most drivers don't realize it, low oil levels can cause engine parts to resonate.
 It's essential to regularly check the oil level to ensure it's filled.

 5. Bent Pistons or Timing Chains

 Another common cause of car rattling is the damage or loosening of the clutch or transmission.

 This could cause vibrations that can affect the interior of the vehicle.
 Having a mechanic diagnose the issue is also essential to ensure the problem is fixed.

 Serpentine belt powers the car parts like the air conditioner, water pumps, and steering pumps; if broken, it can cause some rattling sounds.

 7. Damaged Spark Plugs

-Sparks plugs are essential engine components whose is to ignite the fuel and air mixture, which in turn powers the engine.
+Spark plugs are essential engine components that ignite the fuel and air mixture, which in turn powers the engine.